 Some fun facts about Osaka: it is the second largest metropolitan area in Japan, and with 19 million inhabitants, one of the largest in the world.
 “Osaka” literally means “large hill” or “large slope,” a name which dates back to 1496, but which seems strange since the city was mostly flat.
 Osaka contains numerous urban canals and waterways, and 872 bridges.
 It is a major economic hub and is home to the headquarters of Panasonic, Sharp and Sanyo.

-Osaka takes great pride in being known as “the nation’s kitchen” so I was anxious to dive into its many culinary delights, and I was happy to find that their reputation is very well-earned, with excellent restaurants of all cuisines easily found everywhere.
+As Osaka takes great pride in being known as “the nation’s kitchen”, I was anxious to dive into its many culinary delights.
+I was happy to find that their reputation is very well-earned indeed, with excellent restaurants of all cuisines easily found everywhere.
 The best news is that great meals can be had at very reasonable prices, so when dining in Osaka, splurge a little.
 And splurge I did, and you can see more of my many indulgences here.

 Giant octopi were seemingly everywhere, legs and tentacles flailing right above your head, like the impressive eight-legger seen in the city’s Shinsekai area (below).

 And that’s probably because Osaka is the birthplace of takoyaki, or fried octopus balls, an immensely popular Japanese street food.
 The name is derived from tako (octopus) and yaki (“to fry or grill”).
 Takoyaki stands of all sizes are everywhere in this city, usually with many people waiting in line, like the popular take-away place in Dotonbori (below).

 Having never been to Japan in the spring, there was some concern as to what the weather would be like, which in turn would affect how to pack.
 In the two weeks leading up to the trip I took diligent daily readings of Osaka weather on my Weather Channel app, and it appeared daily temps could range between 55F and 60F (12C-15C).